 Tgax Editor: Change the second paragraph of the subclause as shown:

-An HE AP may set the TXOP Duration RTS Threshold subfield of HE Operation element it transmits to a value less than 1023[20109] to enable TXOP duration-based RTS/CTS exchanges of its associated STAs.
-The AP may set the TXOP Duration RTS Threshold field to 1023 to disable TXOP duration-based RTS/CTS exchanges of its associated STAs.
+An HE AP may set the TXOP Duration RTS Threshold subfield of HE Operation element it transmits to a value between 1 and 1022 [20109] to enable TXOP duration-based RTS/CTS exchanges of its associated STAs.
+The AP may set the TXOP Duration RTS Threshold field to 1023 to disable TXOP duration-based RTS/CTS exchanges of its associated STAs The AP may in Beacon and Probe Response frames set the TXOP Duration RTS Threshold field to 0 to make no changes to TXOP duration-based RTS/CTS exchanges of its associated STAs..

 PPDU format selection